U.S. Highways in New Mexico

 County: McKinley, Valencia (later Cibola), Bernalillo, Santa Fe, Torrance, Guadalupe, Quay

-History: U.S. 66 in New Mexico originally ran from Gallup to Los Lunas (Route 6, now marked NM-6 where it branches off I-40), then northward along U.S. 85 through Santa Fe almost to Las Vegas (Route 1) ; southwestward to Santa Rosa (Route 56, now U.S. 84); and eastward through Tucumcari to Texas (Route 3).
-It was rerouted from Santa Rosa through Albuquerque to Mesita around 1937.
-The route from Santa Rosa to south of Las Vegas became the extension of U.S. 84.
+History: The original U.S. numbering plan had this as U.S. 60.
+States in the east (especially Kentucky) felt slighted that a U.S. x0 route bypassed them, and so a separate U.S. 60 was established and this route became 66.
+U.S. 66 in New Mexico originally ran from Gallup to Los Lunas (Route 6, now marked NM-6 where it branches off I-40), then northward along U.S. 85 through Santa Fe almost to Las Vegas (Route 1) ; southeastward to Santa Rosa (Route 56, now U.S. 84); directly east from Santa Rosa along Rt.
+104, then northeast to join Rt.
+3 at Cuervo and eastward through Tucumcari to Texas.
+The bend through Santa Fe and Los Lunas was bypassed when U.S. 66 was rerouted over then NM-6 from Santa Rosa through Albuquerque to near Laguna around 1937.
+The route from Santa Rosa to south of Las Vegas became the extension of U.S. 84, and the Laguna to Los Lunas segment became new NM-6.

 Comments: New Mexico has excellent signage marking both the pre-1937 and post-1937 routes of U.S. 66.
 The signage is generally white on brown, HISTORIC U.S. 66.